the spe ecosystem

 As a completely new physical layer, SPE needs its own ecosystem of cables, connectors, semiconductors, passive components and active devices.

-The necessary SPE semiconductors such as PHY's and switching chipsets as well as the Power over Data Line (PoDL) controllers, for remote powering of SPE applications, are the heart of SPE devices.
+The necessary SPE semiconductors such as the PHY's and switching chipsets as well as the Power over Data Line (PoDL) controllers, for remote powering of SPE applications, are the heart of SPE devices.
+These semiconductors are the basis to use SPE technology in devices.

 PASSIVE COMPONENTS AND EMV PROTECTION COMPONENTS